mark-mcdermott/cs5392-group-project-kusupati-liu-mcdermott-namala/README.md

    - `git clone cs5392-group-project-kusupati-liu-mcdermott-namala`
 4) Cd into project
 5) `cd cs5392-group-project-kusupati-liu-mcdermott-namala`
+6) Cd into /out folder
+7) `cd out`
-6) Run the program
+8) Run the program
-    - `java -jar modelCheckingCTL -k <kripke file> [-s <state to check>] -af <formula> -e`
+    - `java -jar modelCheckingCTL.jar -k <kripke file> [-s <state to check>] -af <formula> [-e]` (note the "-af" flag is signifying that you must choose either -a or -f. `-af` does not actually work.)
     - The arguments in `[ ]` are optional
-    - The model flag takes either `-a` for specifying the formula in directly in the argument (inside quotes) or `-f` for specifying a file which contains the formula. `-e` is to specify to run the end to end tests
+    - The model flag takes either `-a` for specifying the formula in directly in the argument (inside quotes) or `-f` for specifying a file which contains the formula.
+Can must choose either -f or -a, you cannot use both and you cannot do -af. `-e` is to specify to run the end to end tests
     - The `-s` argument for state to check is optional.
 If omitted, all states are checked.
-    - An alternative way to run the program is to only run the end to end tests, which is specified by - `java -jar modelCheckingCTL -e`
+    - An alternative way to run the program is to only run the end to end tests, which is specified by - `java -jar modelCheckingCTL.jar -e`
     - Some command line examples:
+        - `java -jar modelCheckingCTL.jar -k kripke.txt -a "EXp"`
-        - `java -jar modelCheckingCTL -k kripke.txt -s s0 -a "EXp" -e`
+        - `java -jar modelCheckingCTL.jar -k kripke.txt -s s0 -a "EXp" -e`
-        - `java -jar modelCheckingCTL -k kripke.txt -s s13 -f model.txt`
+        - `java -jar modelCheckingCTL.jar -k kripke.txt -s s13 -f model.txt`
-        - `java -jar modelCheckingCTL -e`
+        - `java -jar modelCheckingCTL.jar -e`
-7) Run the unit tests
+9) Run the unit tests
    - `mvn test`

 ## Development Notes